spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 * Detect player collisions with the health pack.
 * Check two conditions:
-    * The player must be injured
+    * The player must be injured.
     * The health pack must be active.
 * Grant health to the player when both conditions are met.

-To do this we will need to create a server-side representation of the health pack, and add a script to the health pack which can both read its own component data (to check if the health pack is active) as well as that of the player entity (to check if it is injured).
-After that, if conditions are met, it then must also be able to _update_ its own component data (to set itself to "inactive"), and that of the player entity (to grant it health).
+To achieve this we need to:

+* Create a server-side representation of the health pack.
+* Add a script to the health pack which can:
+    * Read its own component data (to check if the health pack is active).
+    * Read the component data of player entities (to check if they are injured).
+    * Write to its own component data (to set itself to "inactive"), and to the player's (to grant them health).

 1. In your Unity Editor, locate `Assets/Fps/Prefabs/HealthPickup.prefab`.
 1. Create a copy of this prefab and place it in `Assets/Fps/Resources/Prefabs/UnityGameLogic`.